emilyrosenberg/worldwide-game/README.md

 <br>
 ![Color palette with shades of turquoise](assets/images/readme-images/color-palette.png)
 <br>
 For the background design, I used a [CSS pattern](https://www.magicpattern.design/tools/css-backgrounds) as suggested by my cohort facilitator, David Calikes.
+This geometric pattern reflects the meridian lines on the globe.

 Fonts <br>
 I used [Google Fonts](https://fonts.google.com/specimen/Raleway) and chose a sans serif font with an interesting uppercase "W" that makes a fun logo for the game. <br>